Pony-House/Client/info/dev/preparing-changelog.md

 - SSOButtons visible in the register now.
 - sso-buttons - Tooltip added.
 - Login page - homeserver list css fixed.
+- New Welcome data added to the mods folder.